saapo-ka-baadshah/my_uni_work/StateOfTheArt/onePageSummary.md

 ---

-## Abstract
+## Overview

-For this, 3 major publications have been studied, which connect these two dots.
+For this, 3 major publications have been studied, which connect these two dots(i.e. Ethereum and IoT).
 There have not been many publications regarding this topic since the Launch of ethereum Development Stack is relatively new.
 Though there are many other papers related to IoT and Ethereum, the other publications majorly talk about the applications of ethereum in Authentication and threat analysis part of the Subject.
 This research talks about the applications of Ethereum for IoT and the possiblity of usage in Data Handling as well as Architectural spectrum.